eltontay/IS4302/README.md

 - createService(title,description,price)
   - Service Provider can create a service returns index number of Service created
+- deleteService(serviceNumber)
+  - Service Provider can delete a service
 - listService()
   - Service Provider can list their service
 - delistService()